 The option of Private 5G lets private companies and local governments have their own telecom infrastructures.
-However, the "democratisation of communications" entails its own risks that have not yet been made clear.
-To identify these risks, Trend Micro performed tests using an environment modelled after a steelworks with 5G equipment.
+However, the "democratization of communications" entails its own risks that have not yet been made clear.
+To identify these risks, Trend Micro performed tests using an environment modeled after a steelworks with 5G equipment.

 The steel industry is a prime area for installing Private 5G

 Private 5G is said to bring about the "democratization of communications."
 This technology allows private companies and local governments to take the driving seat in operating the latest information communication systems.
 However, not all organizations have the knowledge and ability to deal with telecom technology, and this can result in a security risk.
 We carried out this field test to identify the potential for this risk in detail.
 For this test, we used an environment based on the steel industry.